Hello, I’m Elizabeth Bryer, the author of >>a book<< and the translator of >>a few of them<<.

 My debut novel From Here On, Monsters is out now with Picador Australia.
 It was joint winner of the 2020 Norma K Hemming Award (!! cue wild dancing).

 The novels I’ve translated from Spanish include Aleksandra Lun’s The Palimpsests, awarded a PEN/Heim Translation fund grant from PEN America in 2017; Claudia Salazar Jiménez’s Americas Prize–winning Blood of the Dawn; and José Luis de Juan’s Napoleon’s Beekeeper.
-My most recent translations ares María José Ferrada’s extraordinary companion novellas How to Order the Universe and How to Turn Into a Bird, both published by Tin House Books.
+My most recent translations are María José Ferrada’s extraordinary companion novellas How to Order the Universe and How to Turn Into a Bird, both published by Tin House Books.

 My writing is represented by Melanie Ostell Literary.
 Right now I’m working on my second novel.